priesus/FleetCommander/README.md

 ## Which technologies are used ##

-* The game rules are coded in Java
+* The game rules are coded in Kotlin
 * The AngularJS front-end talks to the server via the REST interface
 * Currently there is no persistence layer

 ## How to get it up and running ##

 ### Prerequisites ###
-* Java SDK 8
+* Java JDK 8
 * Maven 3

 ### Working with the project ###